hjespers/node-red-contrib-solace/README.md

 node-red-contrib-solace
 ========================

-Node-Red (http://nodered.org) nodes for communicating with a Solace Systems message router.
+Node-Red (http://nodered.org) nodes for communicating with a Solace Systems message router (see http://www.solacesystems.com).

 #Install